 I see a near future where tools like ChatGPT and Google will answer most of the queries and questions directly on their pages without the need for the users to visit our websites, despite being the source of information.

 To confirm my vision, Google is already feeling the heat of chatGPT as a viable alternative to its search engine.
 It has been less than a week since ChatGPT opened its pages to regular users, and Google is already taking action by giving more space and visibility to the Featured Snippets.
-These are short text snippets extracted from the most popular websites answering the current search query directly on the result pages with no need for the user to visit the websites linked in the organic result section.
+These are short text snippets extracted from the most popular websites answering the current search query directly on the result pages without the user needing to visit the websites linked in the organic result section.

-As I predicted, more and more searches are now being resolved on the result pages without the need to visit any website, precisely as chatGPT.
+As I predicted, more and more searches are now being resolved on the result pages without the need to visit any website, such as chatGPT.

-I see hard times ahead for SEO specialists like me and everybody else involved in organic search.
+I see hard times ahead for SEO specialists like me and everyone involved in organic search.

 Unintended consequences

-At the moment, there are great rewards for companies producing high-quality content as long as their content has been properly optimized for SEO.
-However, when ChatGPT and similar tools take over traditional search engines, the reward for publishing good content would be close to zero because users will consume it directly on the pages of the chatbot.
+At the moment, companies producing high-quality content are highly rewarded as long as their content has been properly optimized for SEO.
+However, when ChatGPT and similar tools take over traditional search engines, the reward for publishing good content will be close to zero because users will consume it directly on the chatbot’s pages.
 Without fresh content, the chatbot will have fewer opportunities to train itself, and the quality of its answers will start to degrade and lose freshness.

 Chatbots are destroying the same ecosystem they need to prosper and stay competitive.
 It looks like we have some exciting year ahead of us!

 Franco lives and works in the eCommerce territory, a wild area between the Kingdom of Technology and the Land of Marketing.
-He speaks fluently the language of both realms.
-For many years, Franco has been helping people bridge the divide and successfully collaborate.
+He speaks fluently the languages of both realms.
+For many years, Franco has been helping people bridge the divide and collaborate successfully.

 If you want to find out more about Franco, visit his LinkedIn profile or send him an email folini[at]gmail.com